carpentries/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 - CarpentryCon @ Home sessions
   - on July 15 by Angelique van Rensburg and Serah Rono - [Carpentries Instructors' Experiences from Teaching Online - Session One](https://youtu.be/vNIyz__WiM8)
   - on July 23 by Kelly Barnes and Sher!
 Hurt - [Carpentries Instructors' Experiences from Teaching Online - Session Two](https://youtu.be/STA9DQF5J3E)
+ - Themed Discussions: Online Workshop Series
+    - Session One, 1 June 2020
+      - Planning/registering your online workshop - Led by Deputy Director of Workshops and Meetings, Sher!
+Hurt: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=5)
+      - How to fill out the workshop template to set up your website correctly for online workshops - Led by Lesson Infrastructure Technology Developer, Zhian Kamvar, PhD: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=929)
+      - How to use Zoom for online workshops - Led by Quality Assurance Manager, Maneesha Sane: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=1461)
+[Discussions on Discourse](https://forum.carpentries.org/) by The Carpentries Instructor Trainer community.

 ##### Other Relevant Resources